20 beautiful places to visit in Devon

 Privately-owned Burgh Island is located just a few hundred metres from Bigbury-on-Sea on the South Devon coast.

-Visitors will discover perfect sandy beaches and an abundance of wildlife as they explore this idyllic island.
+Here you’ll discover perfect sandy beaches and an abundance of wildlife as you explore this idyllic island.

 Good to know: Burgh Island is accessible via a strip of sand during low tide, while during high tide it is only reachable via a unique sea tractor – and it’s the only sea tractor in the world!